JimmyChenkk/Southeast-University-School-of-Automation-and-Control-Science-course-resource/README.md

 I am Chen Kunlong, an undergraduate student in the School of Automation and Control Science at Southeast University, class of 2022 (Student ID: 08022311).

 ### Purpose of This Repository
-The primary goal of this repository is to share course learning materials and provide assistance, references, and experiences for younger students.
+The primary goal of this repository is to share course learning materials and provide assistance, references, and experiences for younger students.--22/02/2025

 ### Copyright Notice
 While I deeply appreciate the value of knowledge sharing, I also respect the hard work of every professor.
 Therefore, all materials in this repository adhere to the following principles: